-Social Media Managers: Overcome the Content Crunch in 2017
+Social Media Managers: Overcome the Content Crunch

 In 2016, updates to social channels like Snapchat and Instagram dominated much of the marketing conversation.
 As we turn to a new year, we anticipate that the social complexity will only continue to expand.
 For social media managers and other marketers, solving the growing content gap will be critical to capture consumers with ever-shortening attention spans.
 Below are a few ideas to supplement social strategy in 2017 and beyond.